credentials/credentials.github.io/index.md

 Explanation of the steps:

-  1. The IRMA client (i.e., the service or identity provider wanting to verify or issue attributes) provides [a JWT](protocols/irma-protocol/#the-protocol) containing an IRMA session request, along with success and failure callbacks to `irma_js`
+  1. The requestor (i.e., the service or identity provider wanting to verify or issue attributes) provides [a JWT](protocols/irma-protocol/#the-protocol) containing an IRMA session request, along with success and failure callbacks to `irma_js`
   2. `irma_js` `POST`s the JWT to the API server